tbohne/vehicle_diag_smach/README.md

-# Vehicle Diagnosis State Machine
+# Neuro-Symbolic Vehicle Diagnosis State Machine

-State-machine-based prototype of a vehicle diagnosis *[and recommendation]* system.
+> Iterative, hybrid neuro-symbolic approach for anomaly detection and complex fault diagnosis, enabling knowledge-based (symbolic) methods to complement (neural) machine learning methods and vice versa.
+Explainability is indispensable for diagnosis and arises naturally in the system through the specific interplay of neural and symbolic methods.
+The reasoning of the system is encoded in a state machine architecture.

 ## Dependencies